 It can also take the form of arbitration, in which one or more judges or arbitrators decide on the situation based on information presented by each side and awards a winner.
 ADR is often a form of settling a case used in the pre-litigation process to settle a case in a timely matter without having to go to court and accrue significant court costs.

 Your Matter Can be Settled in a Day

 When an attorney schedules a mediation, he or she is scheduling either a partial (half) or full-day mediation in which the goal is to get the legal matter resolved.
 Depending on the facts of the case and the parties involved, cases can be settled relatively quickly or may even take the entirety of the day.
 Occasionally, one or both parties refuse to settle and will not back down from their offers, such as the case in some divorce or custody proceedings.
 In the event of this, a client and attorney must consider proceeding with formal litigation to get the situation resolved.
 In most circumstances, however, your situation can be resolved in a single day.
 Given the subjective nature and uniqueness of each individual claim, however, it is best to consult with an attorney first to see if this method is the right one for you and your situation.

 Learn More About Alternative Dispute Resolution

 While seeking relief in a legal matter may seem daunting, it is important to recognize that each claim is different and there are alternative dispute resolution options such as mediation that can be utilized to help you resolve your case in a timely and efficient manner.
-For more information about mediation and ADR, contact the law office of Larracuente & Goulden, LLC today at (203) 951-6688 to schedule a free consultation with our attorneys.
+For more information about mediation and ADR, contact the law office of Larracuente & Goulden, LLC today at (203) 951-6688 to schedule a consultation with our attorneys.